|GPS:||36.056, -104.362 Google Map · Climbing Area Map|

 - Ma Sally's Mercantile - Now offers groceries and a small tea room.
 They also sell chalk and Roy bouldering T shirts!

 - La Casita Bunkhouse - Lodging that sleeps 6.
 Teepees also available!

 - The Inn at Roy - Four rooms available via AirBnB.

-- There's also a gas station, a New Mexican cafe/diner and an opening-soon bakery/cafe next to Ma Sally's
+- There's also a gas station and an opening-soon bakery/cafe next to Ma Sally's

 - Beware, though, Sundays in Roy are dead.
 Nothing is open (but you can still fill up your gas tank.)